Communication via JSON-RPC

 }

-This sets the client on the loggerServer, in this case this is used to send notifications to the frontend about a log level change.
+This sets the client on the taskServer, in this case this is used to run asynchronous tasks (e.g. a terminal command) in the backend.

-And it returns the loggerServer as the object that will be exposed over JSON-RPC.
+And it returns the taskServer as the object that will be exposed over RPC.

 Connecting to a service